sal55/langs/Compilertest1.md

 ### Assemblers

 These haven't been included.
 It is assumed that 'a=b+c\*d' can be written on one line with all these HLLs, but in an assembler can take multiple lines, depending on how well a HLL compiler can generate code.
 Assemblers need their own benchmarks.
-(If I were to include my own assembler, it would be top-rated.
-However many are surprisingly slow despite their job being far simpler.)

 ### Optimised Compilers